 Options for Public Bodies Using Jane

-Jane uses non-Canadian based tools for email and text reminder and verification.
+Jane uses non-Canadian based tools for text reminder and verification.
 Here are the options for compliance with FIPPA:

-If your organization absolutely wants all data to remain in Canada, you will need to disable text (SMS) reminders and provide Jane with an SMTP alternative for emails.
-Jane can use this SMTP alternative (assuming you have an SMTP service located in Canada) for sending any emails.
+If your organization absolutely wants all data to remain in Canada, you will need to disable text (SMS) reminders.

 Public bodies are permitted under FIPPA to store personal information outside Canada if you obtain people’s consent.
-Instead of setting up an alternative email and text solution (#1 above), you’ll ask all of your patients to sign a consent form to receive email and text reminders from you (via Jane and Jane’s trusted partners, Mandrill and Twilio).
+Instead of disabling SMS reminders, you’ll ask all of your patients to sign a consent form to receive text reminders from you (via Jane and Jane’s trusted partner, Twilio).
 You can build these consents into your existing messaging and intake forms.